cppalliance/safe-cpp/proposal/draft.md

 Security professionals urge projects to migrate away from C++ and adopt memory safe languages.
 But the scale of the problem is daunting.
 C++ powers software that has generated trillions of dollars of value.
 There are a lot of C++ programmers and a lot of C++ code.
 Given how wide-spread C and C++ code is, what can industry really do to improve software quality and reduce vulnerabilities?
 What are the options for introducing new memory safe code into existing projects and hardening software that already exists?

-There's only one systems-level/non-garbage collected language that provides rigorous memory safety.
-That's the Rust language.[^rust-language] But while they play in the same space, C++ and Rust are different languages with limited interop capability, making incremental migration from C++ to Rust a slow, painstaking process.
+There's only one popular systems-level/non-garbage collected language that provides rigorous memory safety.
+That's the Rust language.[^rust-language] But while they play in the same space, C++ and Rust are idiomatically very different with limited interop capability, making incremental migration from C++ to Rust a slow, painstaking process.

 Rust lacks function overloading, templates and inheritance.
 C++ lacks traits, relocation and lifetime parameters.
 These discrepancies are responsible for an impedence mismatch when interfacing the two languages.
 Most code generators for inter-language bindings do not even attempt to represent the features of one language in terms of the features of another.
 They typically identify a number of special vocabulary types,[^vocabulary-types] which have first-class ergonomics, and limit functionality of other constructs.

-The foreignness of Rust for career C++ developers along with the friction of interop tools makes hardening C++ applications by rewriting critical sections in Rust difficult.
+The foreignness of Rust for career C++ developers along with the inadequacies of interop tools makes hardening C++ applications by rewriting critical sections in Rust very difficult.
 Why is there no in-language solution to memory safety? _Why not a Safe C++?_

 [^nsa-guidance]: [NSA Releases Guidance on How to Protect Against Software Memory Safety Issues](https://www.nsa.gov/Press-Room/News-Highlights/Article/Article/3215760/nsa-releases-guidance-on-how-to-protect-against-software-memory-safety-issues/)